Collaborative Semantic Alignment in Recommendation Systems: Experiments

-We evaluate the performance of our proposed method against various baseline approaches across three distinct datasets, with results detailed in Table~\ref{tab:experiments-results}.
+We evaluate the performance of our proposed method against various baseline approaches across four distinct datasets, with results detailed in Table~\ref{tab:experiments-results}.
 For the sake of clarity and comparative analysis, we categorize the baseline methods into three distinct classes: ID-based (denoted as $_{\text{ID}}$), Text-based (denoted as $_{\text{TEXT}}$), and content-based, which includes models such as Wide\&Deep and DCNV2.
 In ID-based models, the embedding for both the user and item is learned exclusively from their respective IDs and interactions.
-Text-based models initialize item embeddings using contextual representations of the items. content-based models, on the other hand, incorporate item contextual representation as features for enhanced contextual understanding.
-Our model includes two variations, denoted as $\text{CollabContext}{w/o\text{MLP}}$ without MLP during the inference phase and $\text{CollabContext}{w/\text{MLP}}$ with MLP during inference phase.
+Text-based models, on the other hand, utilize semantic representations of items to initialize item embeddings.
+These semantic representations are obtained from the \textit{instructor-xl}~\cite{instructor} model.
+Additionally, for the Text-based baseline, we compute user representations by averaging the embeddings of items they have interacted with, as generated by \textit{instructor-xl}, and then use a dot product with item semantic representations for making recommendations.
+For content-based models, on the other hand, incorporate item semantic representation as features for enhanced semantic understanding.

-In a comparative analysis with established baseline methods, our proposed CollabContext model with MLP during the inference phase consistently demonstrates superior performance over both ID-based and Text enhanced algorithms across a wide range of evaluation metrics.
-It validates CollabContext can effectively incorporate collaborative filtering signal and contextual information to set the state-of-the-art performance.
-By utilizing item contextual representation, different baseline methods behave differently.
+In a comparative analysis with established baseline methods, our proposed CARec model consistently demonstrates superior performance over both ID-based and Text enhanced algorithms across a wide range of evaluation metrics.
+It validates that CARec can effectively incorporate collaborative filtering signal and semantic information to set the state-of-the-art performance.
+By utilizing item semantic representation, different baseline methods behave differently.
 DirectAU, LightGCN, and SimpleX only exhibit very marginal gains compared with their ID-based counterparts.
-In contrast, NeuMF and NCL experience significant performance degradation when initialized with item contextual representations.
-It shows previous methods are unable to incorporate both collaborative filtering signal and the encoded contextual embedding from PLM effectively.
-It is worth further comparing $\text{CollabContext}_{w/o\text{MLP}}$ and $\text{CollabContext}_{w\text{MLP}}$. $\text{CollabContext}_{w\text{MLP}}$ achieves remarkable improvements on all datasets.
-It shows the necessity of including a trainable MLP adaptor on the frozen item contextual embedding.
+In contrast, NeuMF and NCL experience significant performance degradation when initialized with item semantic representations.
+It shows previous methods are unable to incorporate both collaborative filtering signal and the encoded semantic embedding from PLM effectively.